 - Broken bones

 - Soft tissue damage

 Below we have described what each of the injuries consists of:

 - Traumatic brain injury – injury in the brain that can result in permanent damage

-- Spinal cord injury – an injury to the spine that typically results in paralysis from the affect area down
+- Spinal cord injury – an injury to the spine that typically results in paralysis from the affected area down

-- Broken bones – bones broken or shattered as a result of impact
+- Broken bones – bones are broken or shattered as a result of the impact

 - Lacerations – cuts from flying debris during the accident